freenas/freenas-docs/userguide/storage.rst

 be changed at any time but will not affect data already written to the pool.

-Deduplication can require **very large amounts of RAM** and substantial impacts write performance and CPU usage.
+Deduplication can require **very large amounts of RAM** and substantially impacts both write performance and CPU usage.
 See :ref:`Deduplication RAM requirements` for details.

 Due to the demands that deduplication places on a system and the impact on performance,